LinnerFeng/Hiller.QSS/README.md

+# What's new in 1.1

+## Hiller.qss
+Change that whole UI for it
+have new style such as winXP
+Office 2003.

+---

 # Hiller.QSS
 ## What's this?
 The Hiller.QSS is a kind of Qt StyleSheet .It offer 3 types style of it: